SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

    **Note:** If you start your application without using SSL mode, the two references to `https://localhost:4200` must be changed to `http://localhost:4200`.

-### Configuring SmartEdit to work with Spartacus 3.1 or Older
+### Configuring SmartEdit to Work With Spartacus 3.1 or Older

 The following steps are for configuring SmartEdit to work without the SmartEdit feature library.